biqqles/dataclassy/README.md

     - `**kwargs`, simplifying dataclass instantiation from dictionaries
     - An `__iter__` method, enabling data class destructuring
 - Internal fields (marked with `_` or `__`) are excluded from `__repr__` by default

+Worried about performance?
+[Benchmarks](benchmarks.py) show:

+- Performance is at least as good as dataclasses when `slots=False`
+- You get an instant ~25% performance boost to initialisation when `slots=True`

 In addition, dataclassy: